nicnosis/iu-courses/j360/docs/web-syllabus.md

 ### Projects
 You will be responsible for completing four projects, which will constitute 80% of your grade.
 Each project will require critical thinking and analysis, prototyping and design, and also a good amount of coding.

-The instructor is willing to adapt projects to fit the professional interests of students - we may focus on journalism, animation, data manipulation, or any number of other topics.
 Because this course aims to provide tangible skillsets and viable portfolio pieces, the instructor aims to provide projects that will prove enticing or useful to those considering working in the industry.

 #### Project 1 - HTML Tags and Attributes
 Students will construct a minimal website outline using HTML.
 This project assesses students' knowledge of HTML tags and basic site structure.
 Project 1 aims to familiarize students with their text editors and development tools.